DanielHanaSJ/Nightschool/readme.md

-this is a tutorial project made for academic purposes, it is NOT a demonstration of best practices
+This is a tutorial project made for academic purposes, it is NOT a real world application and should not be referenced for best practices or standards.